jbpoline/Bic_day/bic/talk.rst

 -------------------------

 - The "Loni" fantasy
-- The current tools : between brainvoyager (closed) and nipy (require programing skill) ?
+- The current tools : between brainvoyager (closed) and nipy (requires programing skill) ?
-- I need to do data cleanup - but would like to down-weight rather than eliminate
+- Example: I need to do data cleanup - but would like to down-weight rather than eliminate
 - Testing ?
 - Visualization
 - Some elements of distributed computing